-The following is an extract from Platform Strategy.
+The following is an edited extract from Platform Strategy.

 Change won’t happen overnight.
 Your employees and yourself have different expectations and assumptions about new technology.
-Although everybody might agree the change is inevitable in the long term, they might even resist AI and platform business models in the short term.
-Your challenge is to turn fear into energy, as we discussed in Chapter 1.
+Although everybody might agree that the change is inevitable in the long term, they might even resist AI and platform business models in the short term.
+Your challenge is to turn fear into energy.

 For an organization to work, it needs to have clear targets, roles and decision-making rules.
 The same applies to AI.
 If AI is in an assisting position, but employees think it should decide, bad things might happen.
 Or, if members of the organization expect AI to decide, but managers don’t trust it and make their own decisions, things might go south.